jimregan/notes/_drafts/2026-01-21-chatgpt-reel-notes.md

 [Reel](https://www.instagram.com/reels/DSKB7QljBr5/)

+*(I'm at a phase where I'm watching any old crap that has captions, but "missing rib"?
+Yikes!)*

 ## Line-by-line translation

 **A férfi aki a tiéd**

 The man who is yours

-**Drágám szerintem te elfelejtetted, hogy te valakinek a hiányzó bordája vagy,** My dear, I think you’ve forgotten that you are someone’s missing rib,
+**Drágám szerintem te elfelejtetted, hogy te valakinek a hiányzó bordája vagy,**

+My dear, I think you’ve forgotten that you are someone’s missing rib,

-**és most itt az ideje, hogy ennek megfelelően viselkedj.** and now it’s time for you to behave accordingly.
+**és most itt az ideje, hogy ennek megfelelően viselkedj.**

+and now it’s time for you to behave accordingly.

 **Ne üldözz senkit, inkább vonzd magadhoz**

 Don’t chase anyone; instead, draw them to you.

 **a férfi aki a tiéd, tudni fogja ki vagy**

 The man who is yours will know who you are

 **amint meglát téged.**

 the moment he sees you.

 **És ha nem lát meg, akkor ő nem a te embered,**

 And if he doesn’t see you, then he is not your person,

-**ne pazarold rá a drága idődet.** don’t waste your precious time on him.
+**ne pazarold rá a drága idődet.**

+don’t waste your precious time on him.
----

 ## Vocabulary